Chris-Tollan/Iconic-UK-Football-Stadiums/README.md

 however this was discussed with my mentor and it would appear to be a fault within my codeanywhere workspace and does not effect the deployed website in any way.

 - I have personally tested the deployed website across multiple browsers and devices and it appears to be responsive.

+- 404 page has been tested and is working appropriately.

 ## Known Bugs